 Net income (loss) per share is computed by dividing net income (loss) by the weighted average number of common shares outstanding for the period.
-The Company has not considered the effect of warrants sold in the Initial Public Offering and private placement to purchase 19,500,000 shares of Class A common stock in the calculation of diluted income per share, since the exercise of the warrants are contingent upon the occurrence of future events and the inclusion of such warrants would be anti-dilutive.
-As a result, diluted net income per common share is the same as basic net income per common share for the periods presented.
+The Company has not considered the effect of warrants sold in the Initial Public Offering and private placement to purchase a total of 19,500,000 shares of Class A common stock in the calculation of diluted income per share, since the average stock price of the Company's common stock for the three and six months ended June 30, 2021 was less than the exercise price and therefore, the inclusion of such warrants under the treasury stock method would be anti-dilutive.

 The Company's statement of operations includes a presentation of income per share for common shares subject to possible redemption in a manner similar to the two-class method of income per share.
 Net income per common share, basic and diluted, for Class A redeemable common stock is calculated by dividing the interest income earned on the Trust Account, net of any applicable income taxes or franchise taxes, by the weighted average number of Class A redeemable common stock outstanding since original issuance.
-Net income per share, basic and diluted, for Class B non-redeemable common stock is calculated by dividing the net income, adjusted for income attributable to Class A redeemable common stock, net of applicable franchise and income taxes, by the weighted average number of Class B nonredeemable common stock outstanding for the period.
+Net income (loss) per share, basic and diluted, for Class B non-redeemable common stock is calculated by dividing the net income (loss), adjusted for income attributable to Class A redeemable common stock, net of applicable franchise and income taxes, by the weighted average number of Class B non-redeemable common stock outstanding for the period.
 Class B non-redeemable common stock includes the Founder Shares as these shares do not have any redemption features and do not participate in the income earned on the Trust Account.